Using Qlik GeoAnalytics for Qlik Sense

 The Map component is responsible for the background map and the layer components for application data on top of the map.
 There are several different layer components for different kinds of visualizations:

-- Bubble Layer - symbols on points which can be colored and scaled by measures, also custom symbols and rotation is supported
+- Bubble Layer - symbols on points which can be colored and scaled by measures.
+Custom symbols and rotation are also supported.

 - Area Layer - shows areas in colors controlled by measures

 - Heatmap Layer - displays point density with a color scale.
 Each point contributes to the intensity within a certain influence radius with a value that can come from a measure.

 - Geodata Layer - visualizes background map data, either from a tile service or from a file, such as GeoJSON.
 The URL is an expression that is evaluated at each selection and data is reloaded when the URL changes.
 This way it can connect to external data services with dynamic data.